-Measure Definition Method Rationale Number of audits of compliance undertaken by the ACIC on accredited bodies ACIC-accredited bodies are entrusted with access to the National Police Checking Service Support System in order to submit applications and retrieve check results for consenting applicants.
+Measure Definition Method Rationale Number of audits of compliance undertake by the ACIC on accredited bodies ACIC-accredited bodies are entrusted with access to the National Police Checking Service Support System in order to submit applications and retrieve check results for consenting applicants.
 Compliance audits ensure that accredited bodies are abiding by their legal obligations.
 Information on audit activity and the number of audits is provided by the National Police Checking Service.
-Audits of compliance ensu that accredited bodies are abiding by relevant Commonwealth, state and territory legislation.
-The compliance audit program demonstrates that the ACIC's approach applie regulatory best practice principles: 1.
+Audits of compliance ensure that accredited bodies are abiding by relevant Commonwealth, state and territory legislation.
+The compliance audit program demonstrates that the ACIC's approach applies regulatory best practice principles: 1.
 Continuous improvement and building trust, 2.
-Risk based and dardriven, and 3.
-Collaboratio and engagement. accredited bodies prog are e that are a Education and auditing programs run by the ACIC are effective, and ensure that ACIC-accredited bodies are aware of, and comply with, their obligations.
+Risk based and data driven, and 3.
+Collaboration and engagement.
+Number of breaches br accredited bodies , .
 Information on compliance is provided by the National Police Checking Service.
 This indicates the effectiveness of our education and compliance programs, and that accredited bodies are fully aware of their obligations under their agreements.
-Compliance by accredited bodies demonstrates that the ACIC's approach applied regulatory best practice principles: 1.
+Compliance by accredited bodies demonstrates that the ACIC's approach applies regulatory best practice principles: 1.
 Continuous improvement and building trust, 2.
-Risk based and darven, and 3.
-Collaboration and engagement.
+Risk based and data driven, and 3.
+Collaboration